dag-ml/grow-shrink/README.md

 ## Getting Started 👩‍🚀👨‍🚀
 You can get started by cloning the repository and running `notebooks/growshrink_notebook.Rmd` in RStudio or VS Code.
 The file `notebooks/growshrink_notebook.nb.html` can also be downloaded to read through the file as a learning resource in your web browser.

-The output graphs of Grow-Shrink are available in the `graphs/` directory.
+The output graphs of Grow-Shrink, and an Exploratory Data Analysis are available in the `graphs/` directory.

 ## Objectives/Road Map 🚀
 - [ ] Generate a DAG that can be validated or invalidated by a domain expert